CodingYuanLiu/Jing/document/worklog/wechat-cgi.md

 JSON configuration file with `.json` suffix.

-JSON is a data format, not a programming language.
-In small programs, JSON plays the role of static configuration.

 #### 1. Applet configuration: app.json

 `App.json` is the global configuration of current applets, including all page paths, interface performance, network timeout, bottom tab, etc.

 #### 2. Tool configuration: project.config.json

-Usually when you use a tool, you will do some personalized configuration according to your preferences, such as interface color, compiler configuration, etc. When you change another computer to reinstall the tool, you also need to reconfigure.

-Considering this, the applet developer tool generates a `project.config.json` in the root directory of each project.
+The applet developer tool generates a `project.config.json` in the root directory of each project.
 Any configuration you make on the tool will be written to this file.
 When you reinstall the tool or change the computer, you just load the code package of the same project, and the developer tool will automatically help you restore the personalization of the project you were developing at that time.
 Configuration, which will include the color of the editor, code upload automatic compression and a series of other options.

 #### 3. Page configuration: page.json